Discover more from Healthy Rich

 But rate conversations have a nasty downside, too.
 They can make you feel like you’re doing everything wrong.

-When you see another freelancer state, broadly, that you shouldn’t write for less than $0.50 per word, that writing in exchange for a link is selling out or that writers who take low pay ruin the market for the rest of us, you want to shrink into your seat if you fall into any of those categories.
+When you see another freelancer state, broadly, that you shouldn’t write for less than $1 per word, that writing in exchange for a link is selling out or that writers who take low pay ruin the market for the rest of us, you want to shrink into your seat if you fall into any of those categories.

 And, guess what?
 Many of us fall into some of those categories.

-When I learned another personal finance writer — with less experience than I have — was setting a minimum per-word rate twice as high as my lowest rate, I panicked.
+I once learned another personal finance writer — with less experience than I have — was setting a minimum per-word rate twice as high as my lowest rate, and I panicked.
 Was I a worse writer than I thought?
 Was I too weak in negotiations?
 Should I be ashamed of the work I’d taken on?
 What would people think if they knew I worked for that low rate?
 Should I be drawing a harder line?

 No. None of this.